 Imagine this; you are old.
 You are firmly transitioning from the autumn to the winter of your life.
 Your joints are stiff, your limbs weary from the accumulated wear of decades.
 You are seated at a dinner table and you allow yourself a moment's pause, to gaze around you, at the chatting people gathered round the table.
 They are all younger than you.
 They are your family, generations of your family.
 You feel a tug on your left sleeve and look down to see a grand-daughter, Cynthia - or maybe it's Claudia?
 You can never remember exactly, there are too many of them to count.
 She stares up at you, her eyes large and curious.
 "Grandma," - no matter how often you hear it, its potency remains undiminished, it is a bitter-sweet word to hear describe yourself - she continues, "How did you and Grandad meet?"
 You look across at Ian, your partner of more than 40 years.
-His hair is silvered and thin, his hands are frail with thick purple veins snaking just under their skin.
+His hair is silvered and thin, his hands are frail, with thick purple veins snaking just under the skin.
 You feel the love that once roared within you bubble to the surface - changed, altered, but undiminished by time, and you begin to tell your story.

 Imagine this is you; imagine you are this fictitious old woman.
 At this juncture would you like to be able to look down at your grand-daughter and tell her about how you and your partner met; perhaps in a club, perhaps you were introduced by friends, perhaps you met online etc. However it may end up being, I'm sure it will contain its own sense of romance and magic, because it is your story.